 - This guide and toolkit was developed by the Nova Scotia Centre on Aging, Mount Saint Vincent University and the Public Health Agency of Canada to assist communities to start, implement and evaluate their age-friendly initiatives.

 - From the UK Urban Ageing Consortium, a guide for cities, boroughs, towns, counties, partners and communites, based on the experiences of Manchester, England (PDF).

 Assessment and Planning

-- The AARP Survey of Community Residents Age 50 and Older (PDF) can be adapted by communities to help assess available resources and what residents view as important for successfully aging in place.
+- The AARP Survey of Community Residents Age 50 and Older is available in English and Spanish and can be adapted by communities to help assess available resources and what residents view as important for successfully aging in place.
 The survey is designed to capture information consistent with the eight domains of a livable community as identified by the World Health Organization.